-The pair have given up their jobs to promote their wraps and turn it into a full-time business.
+The pair have given up their full-time jobs to promote their wraps and turn it into a full-time business.

 Chris, 37, first hit on the idea around 2006 when he started putting leftover curry into a chapati and taking it to work the next day.
 The wraps soon generated attention from colleagues in the office who also wanted to try the wraps.

 Chris started making extra wraps to take to work and soon realised he could be on to a winner.

 He said: “Wraps were starting to take off at the time but there were no Indian style ones.
 I could make the curry and then just put them into the chapati.